Patient education: Kidney stones in children (Beyond the Basics)

 Certain factors can increase a child's risk of developing kidney stones.
 (See "Epidemiology of and risk factors for nephrolithiasis in children".)

-- Ketogenic diet – Diets that include a very small amount of carbohydrates, called ketogenic diets, can increase the risk of developing kidney stones.
+●Ketogenic diet – Diets that include a very small amount of carbohydrates, called ketogenic diets, can increase the risk of developing kidney stones.
 Ketogenic diets are sometimes used to treat seizure disorders.
-(See "Patient information: Treatment of seizures in children (Beyond the Basics)".)
+(See "Patient education: Treatment of seizures in children (Beyond the Basics)".)

 KIDNEY STONE DIAGNOSIS